wawwa/ansible_install_httpd_HA_keepalived/README.md

-# ansible install and configure httpd, HAProxy, keepalived
+# Ansible.
+Install and configure httpd, HAProxy, keepalived
 PING ALL